 Here are ten things you need to do before you launch your blog.

-1. Decide what you want to blog about
+Decide what you want to blog about

 These are questions you should ask yourself before deciding on a niche for your blog.

-2. Study your market
+Study your audience

 If you want you can earn a steady income from blogging and profit from your passion.
 There’s nothing better than doing something you love while earning from it at the same time.